-Khajjiar an exotic destination offering a unique experience with every view.
-This mini Switzerland of Himachal is situated in the Chamba district which is 24km away from Dalhousie.
-Tourists come to Khajjiar to explore the raw cinematic beauty of nature in hills and have the adventure of a lifetime.
-This scenic spot is surrounded by beautiful cedar forests that are home to a diverse flora, and fauna.
+Khajjiar is an exotic destination and is often referred to as the Mini Switzerland of India.
+It is situated in the Chamba district 24km away from Dalhousie.
+Tourists come to Khajjiar to explore its raw cinematic beauty and know how it feels to taste the adventure of a lifetime.
+This scenic spot is surrounded by beautiful cedar forests that are home to a diverse range of flora and fauna.
 The Khajji Nag temple, in particular, has a unique relevance in the hill station.
-This temple is dedicated to a serpent god, as spooky as it may sound, the temple is a fascinating place to explore.
+The temple is dedicated to a serpent god, and as spooky as it may sound, it is a fascinating place to explore.

-Khajjiar hill station is 2000meters above the sea level.
-Historians claim that the entire Chamba Valley was ruled by Rajput rulers during the 6th century, The rulers declared Khajjiar their capital.
-Later during the medieval times, the region was ruled by Mughal emperors, Sikh rulers and ultimately by Britishers till India gained independence.
+Khajjiar hill station is 2000 meters above the sea level.
+Historians claim that the entire Chamba Valley was ruled by Rajput rulers during the 6th century and Khajjiar used to be their capital.
+Later during the medieval times, the region was ruled by Mughal emperors, Sikh rulers and eventually by Britishers till India gained independence in 1947.

 Besides its natural beauty, Khajjiar is also famous for various adventure sports like trekking, camping, paragliding, horse riding, and zorbing.
-Tourists from across the country and globe arrive here to admire the beauty of the hill station and relax in its serene ambiance.
+Tourists from across the country and globe arrive here to admire the beauty of this hill station and relax in its serene ambience.

-Khajjiar is a place that is full of some of the most iconic and fun places to travel to.
+Khajjiar has some of the most iconic and fun places to travel to.
 And one among them is Khajjiar lake.
 The green landscapes around the lake offer mesmerizing views making you want to stay here forever.

-The Kalatop wildlife sanctuary is definitely a place worth traveling.
-Better known for its conservation efforts, the sanctuary is home to all sorts of animal species - pheasants, serow, black bear and the famed Himalayan Griffon an endangered vulture species native to the Himalayan region.
-It is one of the largest and heaviest birds found in the region.
-The wingspan of this bird of prey can range up to 8-10 feet.
+The Kalatop wildlife sanctuary is definitely a place worth travelling.
+Better known for its conservation efforts, the sanctuary is home to all sorts of animal species - pheasants, serow, black bear and the famed Himalayan Griffon, an endangered vulture species native to the Himalayan region.
+It is one of the largest and heaviest birds found in the region with a wingspan up to 8-10 feet.
 The dense deodars and the forest covers an area of about 19.63 square km.
 A visit here could be one of the most memorable trips of your life.

 This 12th-century temple is located on the banks of Khajjiar lake.
 The temple is dedicated to the serpent god and its structure is an architectural fusion of the Hindu and the Mughal style.
 Idols of Lord Shiva, Goddess Hidimba, snakes and intricate wood carvings on the walls are major highlights of the temple.